SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 democratic, but his regime stripped liberty from vast populations.
 Hitler used the democratic \"rule of the poor\" to rise to power, and quickly converted the state to a tyranny focused on his own political viewpoints.
-As Aristotle predicted, neither set of decisions were beneficial to the citizen body as a whole.
+As Aristotle predicted, neither political agenda was beneficial to the citizen body as a whole.
 This surface-level
 \"victory\" for democracy did not lead to widespread liberty.
 An additional central goal of the Paris settlement was to allow national